microsoftgraph/nodejs-security-sample/README.md

 ## Register the application

+To configure the samples, you'll need to register a new application in the Microsoft [Application Registration Portal](https://go.microsoft.com/fwlink/?linkid=2083908).

+Follow these steps to register a new application:

-1. Sign into the [App Registration Portal](https://apps.dev.microsoft.com/) using either your personal or work or school account.
+1. Sign in to the [Application Registration Portal](https://go.microsoft.com/fwlink/?linkid=2083908) using either your personal or work or school account.

-2. Choose **Add an app**.
+2. Choose **New registration**.
+Enter *http://localhost:3000/token* as the Redirect URI.

-3. Enter a name for the app, and choose **Create application**.
+3. Enter a name for the app, and select **Register**.

-   The registration page displays, listing the properties of your app.

-4. Copy the Application Id.
-This is the unique identifier for your app.

-5. Under **Application Secrets**, choose **Generate New Password**.
-Copy the password from the **New password generated** dialog.

-   You'll use the application ID and password (secret) to configure the sample app in the next section.
+    > **Note:** If you would like your application to be multi-tenanted, select `Accounts in any organizational directory` in the **Supported account types** section.

+4. Next you'll see the overview page for your app.
+Copy and save the **Application Id** field.
+You will need it later to complete the configuration process.

+5. Under **Certificates & secrets**, choose **New client secret** and add a quick description.
+A new secret will be displayed in the **Value** column.
+Copy this password.
+You will need it later to complete the configuration process.

-6. Under **Platforms**, choose **Add Platform**.
+6. Under **API permissions**, choose **Add a permission** > **Microsoft Graph**.

-7. Choose **Web**.

-8. Enter *http://localhost:3000/token* as the Redirect URI.

-9. Under **Microsoft Graph Permissions**, choose **Delegated Permissions**, Add **SecurityEvents.Read.All**, **SecurityEvents.ReadWrite.All** and **User.Read.All**.
-These permissions will allow the sample application to read and modify security events (alerts) and to retrieve information about users from Azure Active Directory via the Microsoft Graph API.

-10. Choose **Save**.
+7. Under **Delegated Permissions**, add the permissions/scopes required for the sample.
+This sample requires **User.Read.All**,  **SecurityEvents.ReadWrite.All**, and **SecurityActions.ReadWrite.All** permissions.
+    >**Note**: See the [Microsoft Graph permissions reference](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) for more information about Graph's permission model.

 ## Grant Admin consent to view Security data

 ### Assign Scope (permission)

 1. Provide your Administrator the **Application Id** and the **Redirect URI** that you used in the previous steps.
 The organization’s Azure Active Directory Tenant Administrator is required to grant the required consent (permissions) to the application.
 2. As the Tenant Administrator for your organization, open a browser window and paste the following URL in the address bar (after adding values for APPLICATION_ID and REDIRECT_URL): https://login.microsoftonline.com/common/adminconsent?client_id=APPLICATION_ID&state=12345&redirect_uri=REDIRECT_URL.
 3. After authenticating, the Tenant Administrator will be presented with a dialog like the following (depending on the permissions the application is requesting):

      ![Scope consent dialog](readme-images/Scope.PNG)